History of the Haudenosaunee: French and Indian Wars

 On July 9, 1755, a force of British Army regulars and the Virginia militia under General Edward Braddock, advancing into the Ohio river valley, was almost completely destroyed by the French and their Indian allies at the Battle of the Monongahela.
-Johnson, who had the task of enlisting the League Iroquois on the British side, led a mixed Anglo-Iroquois force to victory at Lac du St Sacrement, known to the British as Lake George.
+Johnson, who had the task of enlisting the League Haudenosaunee on the British side, led a mixed Anglo-Haudenosaunee force to victory at Lac du St Sacrement, known to the British as Lake George.
 In the Battle of Lake George, a group of Catholic Mohawk (from Kahnawake) and French forces ambushed a Mohawk-led British column; the Mohawk were deeply disturbed, as they had created their confederacy for peace among the peoples and had not had warfare against each other.
-Johnson attempted to ambush a force of 1,000 French troops and 700 Canadian Iroquois under the command of Baron Dieskau, who beat off the attack and killed the old Mohawk war chief, Peter Hendricks.
+Johnson attempted to ambush a force of 1,000 French troops and 700 Canadian Haudenosaunee under the command of Baron Dieskau, who beat off the attack and killed the old Mohawk war chief, Peter Hendricks.
 On September 8, 1755, Diskau attacked Johnson's camp, but was repulsed with heavy losses.
 Though the Battle of Lake George was a British victory, the heavy losses taken by the Mohawk and Oneida at the battle caused the League to declare neutrality in the war.
-Despite Johnson's best efforts, the League Iroquois remained neutral for the next several years, and a series of French victories at Oswego, Louisbourg, Fort William Henry and Fort Carillon ensured the League Iroquois would not fight on what appeared to be the losing side.
+Despite Johnson's best efforts, the League Haudenosaunee remained neutral for the next several years, and a series of French victories at Oswego, Louisbourg, Fort William Henry and Fort Carillon ensured the League Haudenosaunee would not fight on what appeared to be the losing side.

 In February 1756, the French learned from a spy, Oratory, an Oneida chief, that the British were stockpiling supplies at the Oneida Carrying Place, a crucial portage between Albany and Oswego, to support an offensive in the spring into what is now Ontario.
 As the frozen waters south of Lake Ontario melted on average two weeks before the waters north of the lake, the British would be able to move against the French bases at Fort Frontenac and Fort Niagara before the French forces in Montreal could come to their relief―which from the French perspective necessitated a pre-emptive strike at the Oneida Carrying Place in the winter.
-To carry out this strike, the Marquis de Vaudreuil, the Governor-General of New France, assigned the task to Gaspard-Joseph Chaussegros de Léry, an officer of the troupes de le Marine, who required and received the assistance of the Canadian Iroquois to guide him to the Oneida Carrying Place.
-The Canadian Iroquois joined the expedition, which left Montreal on February 29, 1756, on the understanding that they would only fight against the British, not the League Iroquois, and they would not be assaulting a fort.
+To carry out this strike, the Marquis de Vaudreuil, the Governor-General of New France, assigned the task to Gaspard-Joseph Chaussegros de Léry, an officer of the troupes de le Marine, who required and received the assistance of the Canadian Haudenosaunee to guide him to the Oneida Carrying Place.
+The Canadian Haudenosaunee joined the expedition, which left Montreal on February 29, 1756, on the understanding that they would only fight against the British, not the League Haudenosaunee, and they would not be assaulting a fort.